A dental AI receptionist purpose-built for PHIPA-aware implementation.

 Aida collects only what the call requires: caller name, phone number, appointment details, and for CDCP calls, Sun Life member ID and date of birth.
 Aida does not ask for payment information, health card numbers, or government IDs.

-All data is encrypted immediately using AES-256 and stored on Canadian servers in your practice's isolated account.
-No data is routed through US infrastructure.
+Call data is encrypted immediately using AES-256 and kept in your practice's isolated account.
+The full data flow is validated during implementation.

 Appointment booked or call flagged